Best kids’ bikes 2025

 - Geographical availability: UK

-For more information, check out our Squish 18 review and Squish MTB 26 review.
+For more in-depth thoughts, check out our Squish 18 review and Squish MTB 26 review.

 Where to buy Squish bikes